adospace/reactor-data/README.md

 ## EFCore storage

-The EFCore plugin allows you to use whatever data store you like that is supported (Sqlite, SQLServer, etc).
+The EFCore plugin allows you to use whatever supported data store you like (Sqlite, SQLServer, etc).
 Moreover, you can efficiently manage related entities.
-Note that ReactorData works on top of EFCore without interfering with your existing code that may already use it.
+Note that ReactorData works on top of EFCore without interfering with your existing code, which you may already use.

 This is how to configure it:
 ```